LLM-wrapper: Black-Box Semantic-Aware Adaptation of Vision-Language Models for Referring Expression Comprehension: Experiments

+Unless specified otherwise, we run ablations on RefCOCOg val-umd, using \gdinoexp{}'s outputs and Llama 3 8B.

+\textbf{Impact of LLM scale.} In \autoref{fig:scale}, we report the P@1 REC performance ($y$-axis) for various LLM sizes ($x$-axis).
+We observe that \ours{} is effective across all model families, and that the gain in performance positively correlates with the LLM size.
+Indeed, though the sub-billion model, GPT-Neo 139M, slightly boosts the P@1 performance of \gdinoexp{} zero-shot (+2.2 P@1), this increase is only incremental when compared to Llama 3 8B's gains (+18.0 P@1).
+Further analysis shows a Pearson correlation of 0.88 between the LLM's original performance on reasoning benchmarks, measured by the HellaSwag score \citep{zellers2019hellaswag}, and REC performance (details in \cref{sec:ablation:impact_nb_ft_params}).
+Overall, these findings demonstrate that larger, more capable LLMs are substantially more effective, while smaller models offer only limited improvements.

+\textbf{Robustness to hyper-parameters.} In~\autoref{fig:rank_ablation}, we show that \ours is not overly sensitive to the value of the LoRA rank, which controls the number of fine-tuned parameters.
+In the explored range, $r \in \{12, 64, 128, 192\}$, corresponding to fine-tuning \{0.41\%, 2.15\%, 4.20\%, 6.18\%\} of total parameters, the performance varies by only $\pm$0.4 P@1.
+We provide a more in-depth analysis of the impact of the number of fine-tuned parameters on performance in~\cref{sec:ablation:impact_nb_ft_params}.
+Similarly, we observe in \autoref{fig:lr_ablation} that \ours{} is loosely sensitive to the learning rate choice for values in $\{10^{-6}, 5\times10^{-6}, 10^{-5}\}$.
+With learning rate values higher that $10^{-5}$, we observe unstable training behaviors.

-\textbf{Training dynamics.} \cref{fig:FT_evolution} displays the performance evolution of \ours{} on RefCOCOg with respect to the number of seen samples, while fine-tuning Llama 3.
-It shows a sharp increase in P@1 for all VLMs (most impressive for \gdinoexp{}) during the first $30k$ samples (which takes from 2h to 2h30min of training in our setting).
+\textbf{Ablation on the number of training samples.} \autoref{fig:FT_evolution} displays the P@1 REC performance on RefCOCOg val with respect to the number of training samples, when fine-tuning Llama 3 8B on RefCOCOg train.
+It shows a sharp increase in P@1 for all VLMs (most impressive for \gdinoexp{}) during the first $30$k samples, which takes $\sim$2h of training in our setting.
 Thus, even with a restricted amount of samples, \ours{} can boost performances.
-Also, before any fine-tuning, results of \ours{} using Llama 3 are comparable to off-the-shelf VLMs (with P@1 of 58.05 \vs 60.09 for \gdinoexp{}, 67.48 \vs 67.61 for \gdinorec{} and 67.69 \vs 68.28 for \floexp{} on val-umd) therefore showing that the zero-shot LLM reasons almost as well as the VLM to select good boxes.
+In the extreme case of no training samples for the LLM, i.e., a zero-shot LLM, we observe on~\autoref{tab:zeroshot_llm} that in most settings the VLM and the VLM + zero-shot LLM have very similar results.
+This follows the observation that, while LLMs have an extensive general knowledge, they may lack off-the-shelf reasoning \citep{kazemi2023geomverse,fu2024isobench}.